inveniosoftware/docs-invenio-rdm/docs/reference/search.md

 ### InvenioRDM Suggest API

-The suggest API endpoint (`/api/{resource}/?suggest={search_input}`) provides an interface for real-time search suggestions.
+The suggest API endpoint (`/api/{resource}?suggest={search_input}`) provides an interface for real-time search suggestions.
 It leverages OpenSearch's `multi_match` query to search across multiple fields within a specified index, returning relevant suggestions based on user input.

-### Endpoint Structure
+#### Endpoint Structure

-**URL:** `/api/{index-name}?suggest={search_input}`
+**URL:** `/api/{resource}?suggest={search_input}`
 **Method:** GET

 Each index in InvenioRDM can have its own configuration to customize how the suggest API behaves.
 This includes defining which fields are searchable and other settings provided by the `multi_match` query API.

 ## How to use suggest API?

 InvenioRDM's Suggest API is designed to provide search suggestions by using a `multi_match` query.
-It can be configured for all the indices using the `SuggestQueryParser` class in `invenio-records-resources` and supports the use of specialized field types like `search_as_you_type` or `completion`.
-These types are optimized for real-time suggestions and provide additional features like prefix matching and auto-completion.
+It can be configured for all the indices using the `SuggestQueryParser` class that can be imported from `invenio-records-resources` module.
+The fields are analyzed using custom analyzers at index time which apply filters like `asciifolding` for accent search and `edge_ngram` to generate tokens of all lengths according to the filter settings to power `prefix matching` search capabilities in the dropdown UI fields.

-Check the [official documentation](https://opensearch.org/docs/latest/field-types/supported-field-types/autocomplete/) for more context on the autocomplete fields.
+Check the [official documentation](https://opensearch.org/docs/2.0/opensearch/ux/) and [Reference](#reference) for more context on the `edge_ngram` filter and custom analyzers.

 ### When to Use the Suggest API

-- **Typo Tolerance & Auto-completion:** Helps correct typos and completes partial inputs.
+- **Typo Tolerance & Auto-completion:** Helps correct typos (using `fuzziness` at search time analyzing) and completes partial inputs.
 - **Large, Diverse Datasets:** Useful for datasets with a wide variety of terms, like names or titles.
 - **Pre-query Optimization:** Reduces unnecessary searches by suggesting relevant terms.

 ### When Not to Use the Suggest API

 - **Small or Specific Datasets:** Less beneficial for well-defined datasets.
-- **Performance Constraints:** Because the suggest API creates extra subfields like `._2gram`, `._3gram` and `._index_prefix`, it is important to observe how it affects the index size.
+- **Performance Constraints:** Because the suggest API creates large amounts of token using the `edge_ngram` filter, it is important to observe how it affects the index size.
   - A reasonable trade-off might involve an index size increase of up to 20-30% if it significantly improves search speed and relevance.
   - A 10-20% improvement in response times might justify a moderate increase in index size.